Media reactions to the 2010 Gaza flotilla raid: United States

 In an op-ed piece The Wall Street Journal said "Israel's actions in boarding the flotilla of ships bound for the Gaza Strip were entirely justified and perhaps even unavoidable."
 Although, they add the caveat, "Unfortunately they turned into a tactical and strategic fiasco that does further damage to the Jewish State's tattered international reputation."
 A separate Wall Street Journal article emphasized Israel's need to keep advanced weaponry from getting to Hamas: "Those who denounce Israel today ought to at least propose how they mean to keep arms from going to Hamas—or else consider the role their denunciations will play in encouraging another war."
-Another article stated "the more facts that come to light about the flotilla, its passengers and their sponsors, the more it seems clear that Prime Minister Recep Tayyip Ergodan's government, far more so than Israel's, must be held to account for Monday's violent episode."
+Another article stated "the more facts that come to light about the flotilla, its passengers and their sponsors, the more it seems clear that Prime Minister Recep Tayyip Erdogan's government, far more so than Israel's, must be held to account for Monday's violent episode."
 After describing the links between the Islamic charity that organized the flotilla and terrorist groups, The Wall Street Journal states "No wonder that Israel was not prepared to let this flotilla break its blockade of Gaza....
 Israel is entirely within its rights to prevent Hamas from linking with groups suspected of supplying arms and money to terrorists.
 Israel had also gone out of its way to give Turkey fair warning...."
 The Wall Street Journal goes on to note that Turkish foreign policy under Erdogan has become progressively radical and out of line with the U.S.